thegreatduffer/domf/README.md

 # domf

-This tool will use three different subdomain finder tool so you need to install first sublist3r, amass and asset finder.
+This tool will use three different subdomain finder tools so you need to install first sublist3r, amass and asset finder.